roytang/blog/content/notes/2017/03/847729257375596544/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/847729257375596544/
+title: ''
 ---

-RT [@Limericking](https://twitter.com/Limericking/): Mike Pence, an adult who is grown, Cannot sit with women alone.
+Mike Pence, an adult who is grown,

+Cannot sit with women alone.

 However, he can

 Stand by an old man

-Whose fondness for gro…
+Whose fondness for groping is known.